Akka, Morocco

 Akka (ⴰⵇⵇⴰ, أقّا) is a town in Tata Province, Souss-Massa, Morocco.
 According to the 2004 census it had a population of 7,102.
 It contains old buildings such as the Mohaddin (locally known as Lalla Baitollah) building in Kasabat-sidi Abdellah Ben M'Bark.

 Akka may be the same as Vakka where, according to some traditions, the first Jews who migrated to Morocco settled.

+The city name means Dates in Tamazight.